 Although it is advisable to hire an attorney to represent you in modification proceedings in Florida, a petition for modification may be found here: Supplemental Petition to Modify Parental Responsibility, Visitation, or Parenting Plan/Time-sharing Schedule and Other Relief.

-If you are seeking a modification to your current timesharing agreement, hire an experienced family law attorney.
+If you are seeking a modification to your divorce and to your current timesharing agreement, hire an experienced family law attorney.
 Our attorneys do not charge a consultation fee for issues pertaining to modification of timesharing agreements.
-Our family law firm has offices in Boca Raton, Deerfield Beach, Delray Beach, West Palm Beach and Stuart, Florida.
+Our family law firm has offices in West Boca Raton, Deerfield Beach, Delray Beach, West Palm Beach, Port St. Lucie and Stuart, Florida.